 The ball and dummy technique consists of loading a magazine with both live rounds and dummy rounds.
-For optimal results, you would want a friend to load your magazine, so you don’t know when you’re about to fire a live round versus a dummy round.
+You would want a friend to load your magazine for optimal results, so you don’t know when you’re about to fire a live round versus a dummy round.
 The point of this drill is to let you see if you’re anticipating the shot.
 You want to shoot every round deliberately, focusing on accuracy, so speed isn’t much of a factor here.
-If you’re anticipating the shot, the pistol will dip forward and you’ll be well aware of it if a dummy round comes up.
+If you’re anticipating the shot, the pistol will dip forward, and you’ll be well aware of it if a dummy round comes up.
 Do this drill several times to help you build up muscle memory and prevent anticipation.

 Now that all that’s covered, your first step is to make sure your weapon is cleared!
-This is always the first step before and after doing any type of training, cleaning or arming and dearming with any firearm.
-After you’ve cleared the weapon, you want to make sure you’re in safe area—even if the gun is unloaded, no one wants you pointing it at them.
+This is always the first step before and after doing any type of training, cleaning, arming and disarming with any firearm.
+After you’ve cleared the weapon, you want to make sure you’re in a safe area—even if the gun is unloaded, no one wants you pointing it at them.

 Next, if you’re using dummy rounds, feel free to load them into the magazine.
 If you aren’t, skip this step.
 The entire point of dry firing is to simulate firing your weapon without actually firing a round, so dummy rounds aren’t needed but encourage if working with magazine reloads.